 Modern Foreign Languages (French and Spanish)

-Why study a language?
+Why study MFL?

 French and Spanish are widely spoken by millions across the world on all five continents.
 Both are excellent languages for the job market.
 The ability to speak a language in addition to English is a huge advantage for any prospective candidate, offering opportunities to work across the globe.
 Studying French and Spanish offers an insight into other cultures and broadens our students’ mindsets.
 French and Spanish also offer huge opportunities for foreign travel as they are spoken in some of the most frequented tourist destinations in the world.
 Finally, both French and Spanish are a good base for learning other languages, especially Romance languages (Italian, Portuguese and Romanian) as well as enriching their English, since fifty per cent of current English vocabulary is derived from French and Spanish.
 Students studying a MFL will also have the opportunity to take part in an overseas visit to France or Spain as part of their course.

 At Arthur Terry we study the Pearson Edexcel course which follows the following five themes:

 - Theme 1: Personal Identity (Family, Friends, Self and Hobbies)

 - Theme 3: School